ljanyst/ghostscad/README.md

 GhostSCAD aims to minimize the boilerplate but, since it uses a general purpose programming language, there is still some.
-Here's an example rendering a sphere of radius 10 and producing the appropriate OpenSCAD model in the `out.scad`
+Here's an example rendering a sphere of radius 10 and producing the appropriate OpenSCAD model in the `main.scad`
 file:

 ```golang